Scale-Deep Lifecycle Manager

 Tiger Bridge supports a wider variety of secondary tier.
 Tiger Store, Tiger Pool, and NTFS file systems can be used as primary or secondary tiers.
 Virtually any device supporting the SMB protocol can be used as a secondary tier target.
 This includes solutions such as XenData and StrongBox.
 LTO tape libraries such as IBM and Qualstar can also be used.
 S3 Interface: - Amazon Web Services (AWS) - IBM Cloud OpenStack Services (ICOS) - Microsoft Azure - Spectra Logic Blackpearl - DataDirectNetwork Web Object Scaler (WOS)

-Support for multiple targets
+Support for multiple targets (soon available)

 Each volume and folder of a primary tier can be configured with its own target and policy.
 This enables you, for example, to tier one folder to cloud and another folder to tape.
 It also allows you to tier from a local volume (ex: SSD) to another local volume (ex: HDD); and then from this second volume (ex: HDD) to cloud.